Student Representation

 Description

-Peer Facilitators are responsible for delivering trauma-informed and survivor-centred active bystander workshops to the Goldsmiths community and beyond.
+Peer Facilitators are responsible for delivering trauma-informed and survivor-centred Active Bystander Training sessions to the Goldsmiths community and beyond.
 They also support ongoing evaluation and promotion of the CARE Project.
+As well as creating Community Events relevant to the student body to engage them further and keep them connected to the project.

 Criteria